 - Properties such as elevators and HVAC systems.

 How Much Does Builder’s Risk Insurance Cost?

 Your Builder’s Risk insurance policy is written in quarterly, semi-annually, or annual terms.
-If your project takes longer than one year, it is possible to have an extension, but usually this can only be done once.
+However, if your project takes longer than one year, it is possible to have an extension, but usually, this can only be done once.
 Nonetheless, contractors should check this information with their insurers to know more about available policy terms.

 Understanding how Builder’s Risk Policy extensions can be confusing.
-We offer help if you need any assistance.
-Give us a call at Farmer Brown Insurance (888) 973-0016.
+Moreover, we offer help if you need any assistance.